Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: Azure Storage Explorer Box 2: Robocopy.exe.
 - [ ] Box 1: File Explorer Box 2: File Explorer.
 - [x] Box 1: Azure Storage Explorer Box 2: Azure Storage Explorer.

-### You need to configure WebApp1 to meet the data and application requirements.
-Which two actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point

-- [ ] Upload a public certificate.
-- [x] Turn on the HTTPS Only protocol setting.
-- [ ] Set the Minimum TLS Version protocol setting to 1.2.
-- [ ] Change the pricing tier of the App Service plan.
-- [x] Turn on the Incoming client certificates protocol setting.

 ### You have an Azure Active Directory (Azure AD) tenant named contoso.onmicrosoft.com.
 The User administrator role is assigned to a user named Admin1.
 An external partner has a Microsoft account that uses the <user1@outlook.com> sign in.
 Admin1 attempts to invite the external partner to sign in to the Azure AD tenant and receives the following error message: “Unable to invite user <user1@outlook.com> Generic authorization exception.”
 You need to ensure that Admin1 can invite the external partner to sign in to the Azure AD tenant.
 What should you do?What should you do?